Zion Physical Therapy’s Mission

 Dr. Saul Zion, DPT, OCS, Cert.
 SMT, CMP, CSCS, FIST

 Saul is a graduate of the University at Buffalo where he received his Doctorate in Physical Therapy in 2005.
 He subsequently received his board certification in orthopedics qualifying him as an Orthopedic Certified Specialist (OCS) through the American Physical Therapy Association.
 Saul is Certified in Spinal Manipulation Therapy (Cert.
 SMT) through the American Academy of Manipulative Therapy.
 Saul is also a Certified Mulligan Practitoner (CMP), Certified Strength and Conditioning Specialist (CSCS) and a certified triathlon bicycle-specific fitter (FIST).
 His combined formal education and experience have allowed Saul to integrate a holistic approach to treatments leading to successful patient recovery.
 Saul completed continuing education courses to further his knowledge of topics ranging from orthotics and lower extremity biomechanics to spinal and extremity mobilizations.
 Saul is also a member of the American Physical Therapy Association (APTA) including membership in the APTA’s Orthopedic Section.
-As an active athlete himself, Saul finished Ironman Lake Placid in 2010 and continues to train for triathlons and road races.
+As an active athlete himself, Saul finished Ironman Lake Placid in 2010 and the NYC Marathon in 2014.
 Saul has a special interest in treating runners, triathletes and all team sport athletes.
 Saul has worked extensively with slow motion video analysis of runners to break down inefficiencies to help eliminate pain with running.

 Dr. Staci Levine, DPT, OCS